-• Allows remote management of servers without video, mouse, or keyboard (headless servers)
+- Eliminates the need for a serial concentrator - Reduces the amount of cabling - Allows remote management of servers without video, mouse, or keyboard (headless servers)

 The dpccli interface does not support formatted output.
-When using CLI in SOL Console Redirection mode, special characters may not appear properly formatted as they would at the server console.
+When using Intel® Command Line Interface in SOL Console Redirection mode, special characters may not appear properly formatted as they would at the server console.
 In order to view SOL data, a connection via telnet must be established.